|Nutritional Guidelines (per serving)|

 Ladle hot jam into four heatproof or canning jars that have been washed in hot soapy water (sterilizing isn't necessary unless the jam will be canned), rinsed and air dried.
 Top with lids and rings that have been washed in hot soapy water, rinsed and air dried.
 Turn upside down onto a clean dish towel.

-When cool, turn right side up and refrigerate for up to three weeks or freeze for up to 1 month.
-If you decide to can the jam for room-temperature storage up to one year, read the note below.
+When cool, turn right side up and refrigerate for up to 3 weeks or freeze for up to 1 year.
+If you decide to can the jam for room-temperature storage up to one year.